FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 [RFC2544] does not specify any stopping condition for throughput search, so users can trade-off between search duration and achieved precision.
-But, due to exponential behavior of bisection, small improvement in search duration needs relatively big sacrifice in the throughput precision.
+But, due to an exponential behavior of bisection, small improvement in search duration needs relatively big sacrifice in the discovered throughput precision.

-## DUT within SUT
+## A DUT within an SUT (DUT-in-SUT)

 [RFC2285] defines:
 - *DUT* as